securelyfitz/WTFpga/README.md

 3. Attach the 7 segment board to iCEBreaker port P1A, and attach the DIP switch board to iCEBreaker port P1B.

-4. Walk through the pdf manual included. `pdfbook --lettterpaper wtfpgamanual.pdf` should prepare it for printing as a booklet if you prefer.
+4. Walk through the pdf manual included. `pdfbook --letterpaper wtfpgamanual.pdf` should prepare it for printing as a booklet if you prefer.

 Derivative use
 ==============